This is the multi-page printable view of this section.

 4 - Respond to Vulnerabilites

-Respond to Vulnerabilities (RV) CI/CD Steps
+Respond to Vulnerabilities (RV) Code and Prebuild CI/CD Steps

 Respond to Vulnerabilities (RV)